Day Trips East of San Francisco

 Mount Diablo

-On clear days, the summit of Mount Diablo offers one of the most expansive views in North America — from the snow-capped Sierra Nevada to the Farallon Islands in the Pacific.
-The summit road is one of the best drives in the Bay Area.
-Serious hikers tackle the summit trail from the base; casual visitors can drive most of the way up and hike the last stretch.
+On clear days, the summit of Mount Diablo offers an expansive view of California.
+The Sierra Nevada to the east, the Farallon Islands in the Pacific to the west.
+The summit road is among the great drives in the Bay Area.
+Serious hikers tackle the summit trail from the base.
+Casual visitors can drive most of the way up and hike the last stretch.

 🏔 Panoramic Views 🥾 Hiking 🚴 Cycling 🌅 Sunsets

-Local tip: The summit road is a legendary cycling climb — you’ll share it with roadies on weekends.
+Local tip: The summit road is a serious cycling climb.
+You will share it with roadies on weekends.
 Visit on a clear winter day for the best chance of seeing the Sierra Nevada.
-There’s a small visitor center at the top with a viewing platform.
+There is a small visitor center at the top with a viewing platform.